-To specify the minimum acceptable sanitary and bathing facilities required for people with disabilities in Class 3, Class 5-9 and Class 10a buildings.
+To specify the minimum acceptable sanitary and bathing facilities required for people with a disability in Class 1b, Class 2, Class 3, Class 5-9 and Class 10a buildings.

 Section D requires equitable and dignified access to buildings and the services they provide.
-Section D and Part F2 are also intended to apply inclusively to people with disabilities (see FP2.1).
-Not only must people with disabilities be able to access a building's toilet and bathing facilities, those facilities must be usable by them.
+Section D and Part F2 are also intended to apply inclusively to people with a disability (see FP2.1).
+Not only must people with a disability be able to access a building's toilet and bathing facilities, those facilities must be usable by them.